 E3: Enrichment Experiences in Engineering

-The Dwight Look College of Engineering and the Texas Engineering
+The Dwight Look College of Engineering and the Texas A&M

-and pre-service teachers a four-week summer residential engineering
+science and math teachers a two-week summer residential engineering

-research experience on the Texas A&M University College Station
+research experience on the Texas A&M University campus.
+This

-campus.
-This integrated math/science program is designed to support
+integrated math and science program is designed to support student

 Teachers selected to participate in the E3 program learn how to